vsoch/gridtest/examples/metrics/README.md

 script:
   filename: /home/vanessa/Desktop/Code/gridtest/examples/optimize/script.py

+  tests:
     script.add:
       # metrics are each a decorator, we first look to gridtest.decorators then external import
     - metrics:
         - "@timeit"
 ```

 The `@` indicates that we are using a decorator, which is the current convention